-"We can confirm an incident occurred at Encana's (insert facility / site).
+"We can confirm an incident occurred at Ovintiv's (insert facility / site).
 Our team in the field is actively responding and we are gathering more information about the nature and severity of the incident.
-If you would like to leave your business card or phone number, an Encana representative will provide you with more information as it becomes available."
+If you would like to leave your contact information, an Ovintiv represenetative will provide you with more information as it becomes available."